-- are becoming more limited with new travel restrictions - non-motorized users are not restricted from any area, and there is plenty of wilderness in this area for nonmotorized experience - the area within the March 2018 proposal encompasses the highest quality snow and terrain in the basin - there is currently no issue with sharing the area with motorized and nonmotorized - snowmobile use is very established in this area but not many skier/snowshoers use it - these are public lands that should be open to all uses - the proposal supported by Apple Country Snowmobile Club should be adopted by the County and agencies - noise ordinance for snow machines could help resolve some conflict between motorized and non-motorized user groups and presented a counter-proposal that reduced the size of the proposed non-motorized area but still included the non-motorized opportunities outlined in the Naneum Plan.
+- motorized areas are already limited and are becoming more limited with new travel restrictions - non-motorized users are not restricted from any area, and there is plenty of wilderness in this area for nonmotorized experience - the area within the March 2018 proposal encompasses the highest quality snow and terrain in the basin - there is currently no issue with sharing the area with motorized and nonmotorized - snowmobile use is very established in this area but not many skier/snowshoers use it - these are public lands that should be open to all uses - the proposal supported by Apple Country Snowmobile Club should be adopted by the County and agencies - noise ordinance for snow machines could help resolve some conflict between motorized and non-motorized user groups ridable area, additional representatives from the motorized community joined the planning group and presented a counter-proposal that reduced the size of the proposed non-motorized area but still included the non-motorized opportunities outlined in the Naneum Plan.
 A subgroup containing equal representation of motorized and non-motorized users, with observation from land managers, worked on refining the boundaries in a way both groups agreed on.
 This process is detailed in Appendix E of this plan.
 The compromise proposal is supported by representatives of Apple Country Snowmobile Club, and is reflected in the revised Winter Recommendations map.